 The High Performing Students Unit selects students based on academic merit demonstrated by a calculated placement score.
 This score is calculated using moderated school assessment scores and scaled results of the Opportunity Class Placement Test.

 A selection committee is convened for each school with an opportunity class.
-It is made up of at least two people – the school principal and a district guidance officer or school counsellor.
+It is made up of at least two people – the school principal and a member of the school counselling service and can also include other Departmental staff, such as Directors, Public Schools NSW or relevant school staff.

 Moderation of school assessment scores